CoopAtCanvas/canvas-style-guide/README.md

 * Keep SCSS partials limited to 500 lines.
 * Avoid nesting more than 50 lines.
 * Always place `@extend` statements on the first lines of a declaration block.
+* Always place regular styles in the middle.
 * Always place `@include` statements on the last lines of a declaration block.
+* Always place nested selectors after it's parents.
+* Use variables for all common numbers, and numbers with meaning.
+* Use Compass for all vendor prefixing
+* Consolodate all global Variables and Mixins into their own files.

 <a name="organization"></a>